dotnet/android-samples/android_l/RecyclerViewer/README.md

 You can use this sample to learn how to use the new `RecyclerView` widget introduced in Android 5.0 Lollipop.

 This app is a simple "Photo Album Viewer" that lets the user scroll up and down to view a collection of photos.
-Each photo has associated title text that describes the photo.
-Each photo/title combination is displayed using a `CardView`, and the app uses a single `RecyclerView` instance to hold and display over thirty unique `CardView` instances.
-A basic *adapter* is used to connect the "Photo Album" data with the `RecyclerView`.
+Each photo has associated caption text that describes the photo.
+The <span class="uiitem">Shuffle</span> button randomly rearranges the order of the photos (to demonstrate how `RecyclerView` is notified when the data set changes).
+When the user taps a photo, a toast appears to display the number of the photo within the collection (this demonstrates how item view click handlers work).

 ![](Screenshots/example-screens.png)

+Each photo/caption combination is displayed using a `CardView`, and the app uses a single `RecyclerView` instance to hold and display over thirty unique `CardView` instances.
+An *adapter* is used to connect the `RecyclerView` with a simple "Photo Album" database, a *view-holder* is used to cache view references, and a linear *layout manager* positions `CardView` items within the `RecyclerView`.

 Requirements